 Credit: Nazar Tsymbaliuk

 Just like sensory features are key to self-care, sensory design elements find an ideal application in the bathroom.
-This being a function-oriented room, bathroom design will introduce sensory elements mostly as part of the space’s functions.
+This being a function-oriented room, the bathroom design will introduce sensory elements mostly as part of the space’s functions.
 Surfaces will then become rich textures to touch, sounds and scents will enrich the experience, and windows will offer living entertainment and a view of the outdoors.

 Credit: Alex & Corban

 Credit: Il Granito